-The New York City Transit Lost and Found is the final home of items lost on New York City Buses, Subways, or the Staten Island Railway.
+The New York City Transit Lost and Found is the final home of items lost on New York City buses, subways, or the Staten Island Railway.
 Items don’t get to NYCT Lost and Found right away, so if you’ve recently lost something, we might not have it yet.
 Before contacting us, here are tips on how to get your things back.

 Turning in an item you have found

-How long do you keep lost items?
+How long we keep lost items

 The amount of time we hold on to items varies based on the estimated value of the article.
 We hold items for at least three months and at most three years.
-If no one claims the property during the retention period, it is auctioned with the proceeds helping fund MTA service including Lost and Found.
+If no one claims the property during the retention period, it is auctioned with the proceeds helping fund MTA service, including Lost and Found.
 Found property that is in poor condition is sent for disposal.